 You can use iZotope Vinyl in several applications like adding some cool effects to your synths.
 You can also use it warming the master channel with some cool hardware touch.

-The features like Mechanical noise, electrical noise, dust, scratch, warp and the selection of year make it a great tool to simulate the vintage vinyl sound.
+The features like Mechanical noise, electrical noise, dust, scratch, warp, and the selection of years make it a great tool to simulate the vintage vinyl sound.

-All you need to experiment on the faders and knobs and you will be amazed how it can add analogue colour to your tracks.
+All you need to experiment on the faders and knobs and you will be amazed how it can add analog color to your tracks.

 Here is a short tutorial on how to use iZotope Vinyl?

-If you are a lover of Lo-Fi sound then definitely try this.
-It can help transform your track from a dry digital sound to analogue coloured vintage sound.
+If you are a lover of the Lo-Fi sound then definitely try this.
+It can help transform your track from a dry digital sound to analog colored vintage sound.

-Share this article with others in your social circle so that they could get this great Vinyl emulation plugins.
-If you have any question about this plugin drop a comment below in the comment box.
+Share this article with others in your social circle so that they could get these great Vinyl emulation plugins.
+If you have any questions about this plugin drop a comment below in the comment box.